-What does the opening phrase ("ve'Achlu osam ... ") in the Pasuk mean?
+What does the opening phrase ("ve'Achlu Osam ... ") in the Pasuk mean?

 The Gemara in Pesachim, 29b, learns from here that when the Kohanim eat the meat of a Korban Chatas, the owner receives his atonement.
 In the current case, the owners happened to be synonymous with the Kohanim.
 Moreover, we learn from here that eating Kodshim is a Mitzvah (Rashi, Pesachim, 72b).

-What does the middle phrase ("Lemalei es Yadam ... ") mean?
+What does "Lemalei es Yadam ... " mean?

-Refer also to Shemos 28:41: 1, 2 & 3.
+Refer also to Sh'mos 28:41: 1-3.

-And what can we extrapolate from the final phrase ("ve'Zar Lo Yochal ki Kodesh heim"?
+What can we extrapolate from the final phrase ("ve'Zar Lo Yochal ki Kodesh heim"?